Official: French police thwart attack days before election

 He gave no details about potential targets or motives.

+President Francois Hollande hailed the “remarkable” arrests and the work of police.

-Agents from the French internal security agency, backed by elite police units, conducted the arrests.
+Agents from the French domestic security agency, backed by elite police units, conducted the arrests.
 Searches are also underway, Fekl said.

+France’s fight against homegrown and overseas Islamic extremism has been one of the main soapboxes for presidential candidates, particularly those on the right, seeking to appeal to voters traumatized by Islamic State group-inspired attacks that have killed at least 235 people in France since January 2015, by far the largest casualty rate of any Western country.

+With the terror threat “higher than ever,” Fekl said “everything is being done” to secure the election, the candidates, their election headquarters and rallies.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.